FrontendMatter/dom-factory/README.md

 #### Component reference

-Attach the component to a HTML element and create a component reference which we can then use to interact with.
+Attach the component to a HTML element and create a component reference which we can then use to interact with the component.

 ```html
 <button>Press me</button>